Campus management systems vs. traditional administration: a comparison

 A typical campus management system offers central modules, including

-• Course and lecture management: Planning and organisation of lessons, rooms and resources.
+• Course and lecture management: Planning and organising lessons, rooms and resources.

-• Enrolment management: Automation the registration process for students in order to minimise waiting times.
+• Enrolment management: Automation of the registration process for students in order to minimise waiting times.

-• Student Information System (SIS): Management of personal Datagrades and students' academic progress.
+• Student Information System (SIS): Management of personal Data, grades and study progress of students.

 • Library management systems: Integration of library resources to support learning and research.